 The D215a starts in Saint Michel de Maurienne and passes over the Col du Télégraphe to drop into the ski resort of Valloire and then takes the D902 south to reach the pass at 2,645 metres above sea level .
 The Col du Télégraphe alone is 11.8km at 7.3% and the Galibier from Valloire is 18.1km at 6.1%.
 In total the route is 34.9km with an average gradient of 5.5%, a figure distorted by the descent in the middle.

 The Télégraphe is wooded for much of the way and progress is hard to measure.
-The road is wide and after a series of hairpin bends you know the top is near when the road straightens out and there are views to the right back across the valley to the white peaks.
+The road is wide and after a series of hairpin bends you know the top is near when the road straightens out and there are views to your right back across the valley to the white peaks.
 The top is signalled by a large wooden sign to welcome visitors and then follows a straightforward descent to Valloire.

-Valloire is a ski resort and has all the trappings: pine-clad chalets, cheese and cheesy goods for sale and a string of sports outlets seemingly owned by the Locationski family – presumably of Polish origin.
+Valloire is a ski resort and has all the trappings: pine-clad chalets, cheese and cheesy goods for sale and a string of sports outlets seemingly owned by the Locationski family – presumably of Polish origin?
 Stop to refuel if you want but the town has a dull vibe.
 On the way out a sign indicates 17km to the Galibier, an invitation to look down at your bike computer, see your speed and calculate the time remaining.
 An hour?
 More?

 In time the buildings disappear and what felt like a dull place was comforting with its shops and cafés.
 The road heads up a wide valley with pastures and peaks all around and it gets increasingly barren although mankind’s imprint is obvious with the road, a few cars and convoys of motorbikes roaring past.
 The gradient is consistent but the road’s straight line makes progress slow, there’s little to aim for as the road ramps up in a straight line beyond your bars.
 But be careful what you wish for as the road approaches Plan Lachat, a collection of buildings and a bridge where the road bends to the right and climbs up.
 If the road didn’t look steep before, now you see it climbing diagonally up the mountain to the right.